bettercap/website/src/content/docs/usage/scripting.md

 ```

 and a variety of other tasks depending on your imagination :D Check the [scripts repository](http://github.com/bettercap/scripts) for some example scripts.

+The JS interpreter is [limited to ES5](https://github.com/robertkrimen/otto?tab=readme-ov-file#caveat-emptor) (no for/of, typed arrays, classes... )